 We continue to be an independent organisation guided by a Board made up of community representatives.
-The result has been the continuous provision of accommodation and an increasing recognition that care and choice are equal and essential elements in service delivery.
+The result has been the continuous provision of accommodation and an ongoing recognition that care, choice, equality and inclusivity are essential elements in service delivery.

 Board of Directors

-Back Row (L-R) Philip Ameduri, Ken Hepburn, Andrew Bruce.
+Top Row (L-R) Cr Kerry Busby, Ken Hepburn, Philip Ameduri, Andrew Bruce.

-The location of Dale Cottages is in a quiet part of Armadale, only a few minutes from a large shopping center, medical facilities, the train, and bus are also nearby.
+The location of Dale Cottages is in a quiet part of Armadale, only a few minutes from a large shopping centre, medical facilities, the train and bus are also nearby.

 The complex is well managed by caring staff and help is always available from the prompt friendly and effective maintenance team.
 I have lived in my spacious, comfortable cottage for nearly twelve years and like all good stories, I look forward to living here at Dale Cottages ………………………’Happily Ever After’.